Your Aeroplan Points Guide

 As mentioned above, one way to get extra Aeroplan points is by using Aeroplan credit cards, and one of our favourite cards on the market right now is the TD® Aeroplan® Visa Infinite* card.

-Those who apply for the card by December 1, 2019 can get 40000 Aeroplan Miles —New cardholders get 15,000 Miles after a first purchase; 2X Aeroplan Miles on eligible Purchases in the first three months up to a total of 20,000 Miles and another 5,000 Aeroplan Miles when you add an authorized user before December 1, 2019.
+Those who apply for the card by March 2, 2020 can get 30000 Aeroplan Miles —New cardholders get 15,000 miles after a first purchase and an additional 5 points per $1 spent for the first three months; up to an extra 5,000 miles per month.
+30,000 potential bonus points total.
 The card’s value proposition is strengthened with an annual fee rebate for its first year.

 The card earns 1.5 miles for every $1 spent on eligible gas, grocery, and drugstore purchases, as well as any purchases from aircanada.com.
 All other purchases earn 1 mile per $1 spent.

 TD® Aeroplan® Visa Infinite* Card cardholders will also be able to take advantage of other travel benefits.
 When booking an award flight via Aeroplan, cardholders get their first bag checked free, priority check-in and boarding, and an annual one-time lounge access to an Air Canada Maple Leaf Lounge (for flights that were redeemed with Aeroplan miles).